Busy, Busy, Burnout!

 - Hopeless feeling

-- Ability to reason or make sense of things
+- Inability to reason or make sense of things

 How can I stop or prevent burnout from happening?